damian-pastorini/reldens-skills/README.md

     // in the same way you could specify the aim and dodge properties:
     aimProperties: [],
     dodgeProperties: [],
-    // also critical chances can be specify using a multiplier or by adding a fixed value to the result damage:
+    // critical chances can be specify using a multiplier or by adding a fixed value to the result damage:
     criticalChance: 30, // int 0-100 %
     criticalMultiplier: 1.5, // result damage will be multiplied by 1.5 if the skill is critial
     // or just a fixed value that will be added to the result damage: